coderefinery/git-intro/content/archaeology.md

 - How would you find the commit which changed it?
 - Why could it be useful to know the commit that changed it?

-**Video workshops**: Write down ideas on how you would solve it in the collaborative note and we will discuss various approaches.
 ```

 We will probably arrive at a solution which is similar to `git bisect`: